-In the beginning, your best bet is to just pick a hero that sounds good to you (we’ll go over the best Overwatch heroes for beginners below).
+In the beginning, your best bet is to just pick a hero that sounds good to you (and start with our best tips for Overwatch beginners).
 For your first few matches, you won’t know which characters best fit your play style.
 You’ll still be figuring out your play style, in fact, and getting used to the different Overwatch roles.

 So pick a character that sounds like fun and go for it!
 But don’t over-commit to that hero.
 After a while, start switching it up.
 Play different roles and heroes within each role.
 Not only will this help you find the heroes that you like to play, but it will also help you learn the strengths and weaknesses of heroes that you play against.

 The arcade modes and skirmishes are a great place to practice with heroes, too.
 They often aren’t as fast-paced as Quick Play, and they’ll let you get a feel for how different weapons and abilities work together.

 Finally, remember that team composition matters.
 There’s a reason that Overwatch reminds you when you’re missing a defense hero or a tank.
 Having a well-balanced team is important.
 So when you’re considering which hero to choose, take a look at your team and see which roles could use a boost.